 Project objectives include advancing existing noise reduction technologies towards implementation; identifying high-risk areas for restoration; monitoring soundscape data; and developing and implementing a strategic approach to restoration to prevent and reduce noise in each high-risk area.
 Priority species include species with known or suspected sensitivity to noise sources, those that were injured by the DWH oil spill, and those that are found in areas of greatest human activity.
 In particular, the sperm whale, the Gulf of Mexico Bryde's whale, and beaked whales are priority species for the project.
-The proposed project would be conducted over six years.
+The project would be conducted over six years.
 Implementation and monitoring within already identified priority areas and maintaining and extending PAM arrays can begin immediately (Figure 3-2).
 Identifying additional priority areas and developing new sound-reduction measures would occur in years one and two.
-Developing a plan for the newly developed measures would occur in years three and four.
-Implementation of those measures would occur in years four through six.
+Developing a plan for the newly developed measures would occur in years four through six.
 This information would also inform restoration that may be proposed in future restoration plans.
 Monitoring would occur throughout the project.
 This project would implement long-range activities and has an estimated project duration of six years.
 The estimated project cost is \$8,992,200.